Emprcode/chat-app-client/README.md

 ### Description

 Build a Chat Application with openAI.
-To use this application you need to provide your private key and ren using "npm run dev".
+To use this application you need to provide your private key as API_KEY and ren using "npm run dev".